Last updated: January 2023

 Total square feet: 11,227

-This building, located north of the Administration Building, honors two former department chairs, William T. Garrett, of the former Department of Biological Sciences, and J. Gordon Strong, of the former Department of Chemistry and Physics.
-Renovated in 2000-2001, Garrett-Strong contains laboratories, lecture halls and classrooms, while serving as the home of the Department of Natural Sciences.
+Garrett-Strong-fall2022-ar0174.jpg This building, located north of the Administration Building, honors two former department chairs, William T. Garrett, a faculty member from 1927 to 1965 in the former Department of Biological Sciences, and J. Gordon Strong, a faculty member from 1942 to 1964 who led the units housing physical science and mathematics.
+Renovated in 2000-2001, Garrett-Strong contains laboratories, lecture halls and classrooms, while serving as the home of the Department of Natural Sciences and the Department of Mathematics and Statistics.
+The building also houses the University's Geoscience Museum and the Walter M. and Velma C. Troutman Collection.

 Total square feet: 159,787